jwpconsulting/projectify/frontend/src/messages/en/help/labels.md

 Labels allow you to bring some organization to your tasks.

-To create a label, make sure the _label menu_ is open in the side menu by clicking **Filter labels** and then click the **Create new label** button at the bottom of the _label menu_.
+To create a label, go to your workspace settings and navigate to the **Labels** tab and then click the **Add label** button at the bottom of the list.

-This will open up a new menu where you can write the name of your new label as well as choose a color for it.
-Click the **Save button** to create your new label.
+This will open up a form where you can write the name of your new label as well as choose a color for it.
+Click the **Create label** button to create your new label.

 # Assign a label to a task